qianglise/python-for-hpc/content/cupy.md

 By design, the CuPy interface is as close as possible to NumPy/SciPy, making code porting much easier.

-The introduction should be a high level overview of what is on the page and why it is interesting.

-The lines below (only in the source) will set the default highlighting language for the entire page.

 :::{highlight} python
 :::